 No, you do not have to report on those kinds of incidents in the annual statistics report.

-What about an incident that did not meet the criteria to report to the IPC under Section 6.3 of the Regulation, at the time it happened, but where we did notify the patient?
+What about an incident that did not meet the criteria to report to the IPC under section 6.3 or section 18.3 (or for coroners, clause 18.10(4)(b)) of the Regulation at the time it happened, but where we did notify the patient?

-As a rule of thumb, anything that required notice to a patient under section 12(2) of PHIPA should be included in the statistical report, even if you did not need to report it to the IPC under the Regulation.
+As a rule of thumb, anything that required notice to a patient under subsection 12(2) or clause 55.5(7)(a) of PHIPA (or for coroners, clause 18.10(4)(a) of the Regulation) should be included in the statistical report, even if you did not need to report it to the IPC under the Regulation.